-After this, the atmosphere sounds a bit tense and the students seem a bit nervous, not wanting to annoy him or get anything wrong.
+After this, the atmosphere sounds a bit tense and the students seem a bit nervous, like they don’t want to annoy him or get anything wrong.
 Just a minute later he again tells them not to guess the answer and funnily enough, he then teaches them how to apologize in French, getting them to repeat it multiple times.

 The phrase he teaches them (‘je regrette’), however, is not nowadays used in contemporary French.

-The lesson doesn’t get any better and he has to ask questions multiple times and often doesn’t give his students enough time to answer.
+The lesson doesn’t get any better, in my view, and he has to ask questions multiple times and often doesn’t give his students enough time to answer.

 He also has to correct his students’ mispronunciations numerous times (admittedly one of them continuously butchers simple words) and doesn’t once offer up a single word of encouragement.

-All in all, it is an absolute trainwreck of a lesson and I’m amazed that this was allowed to see the light of day!
+All in all, I think it’s an absolute trainwreck of a lesson and I’m amazed that this was allowed to see the light of day!

-It made me stressed just listening to it and I felt very sorry for the students as it wasn’t a nice environment at all in which to learn a language.
+It made me stressed just listening to it and I felt very sorry for the students as it wasn’t a nice environment at all in which to learn a language in my opinion.
 At just five minutes in length, this lesson really made me question why the Michel Thomas courses are so renowned.

 After the next lesson started in the same vein with Michel Thomas again interrupting his student and telling them not to rush to answer the question (despite him often butting in whenever they take a pause to reply), I decided to skip ahead in the hope that things improved and that his students weren’t completely cowed by his apparently slightly combative approach to teaching.